ryanswaney/lesc-jekyll/_event/lesc-cop25.markdown

 permalink: "/event/lesc-at-cop25"
 is-featured: true
 theme: Systems Transformation for a 1.5 Degree World
-location-text: Polytechnic University of Madrid, Madrid, Spain
+location-text: Universidad Politécnica de Madrid, Madrid, Spain
 event-date-text: December 9-10, 2019
 blurb: "The 2019 LESC will bring together leaders and scientists from businesses, governments, and academia from around the world.
 Happening on the side lines of COP25, the LESC will host six panels featuring distinguished speakers who will showcase decarbonization solutions in power, transport, industrial, and buildings sectors, and highlight the sector coupling opportunities available with a systems approach."
 sessions: